Juliarotert/ITSP-Project/README.md

 ```
 **Steps:**

-Clone the repository and navigate to the project-folder
+With Git: clone the repository and navigate to the project-folder
 ```bash
 # 1.
 cd /path/to/targetdirectory